-In Malouf's novel, the poet Ovid's worldview is challenged when he encounters an untamed boy who has lived out in the wilderness with wild creatures.
+His worldview is challenged when he encounters an untamed boy who has lived out in the wilderness with wild creatures.
 Ovid captures and tries to "civilise" the boy - but this backfires on the poet in unexpected ways.
 By observing the wild boy, and then following him into the wilderness, Ovid realises Rome is not the whole world, and not even the centre of it.

 Ovid's predicament should be familiar to many Australians.
 Like the poet, many of us are acquainted with the feeling of being at the edge of things, on the wild borders of regions and empires to which we do not quite belong, or do not belong any more.

 For the first century or so after colonisation, Australia was on the periphery of the British Empire.
-Then, from the Second World War to the 1990s, we understood ourselves to be on the outer limits of the USA's "sphere of influence".
+Then, from the second world war to the 1990s, we understood ourselves to be on the outer limits of the USA's sphere of influence.
 Now we see ourselves as on the edge of the Asian region, but not really part of it.
-We seem always to be a part of something that has a very distant centre, so much so that we sometimes feel more apart from it than a part of it.
+We seem to always be a part of something and yet apart from it.